Cpptz/samza/report.md

 ## Onboarding experience

-Did it build as documented?

-In the README.md it clearly states how to build the project and run tests using gradle.
-The project is built using Scala and YARN.
-The build concluded without errors for most of the group members.

-(See the assignment for details; if everything works out of the box, there is no need to write much here.)
+The onboarding documentation is actually very good in this project and can be found in the README.md.
+We did not have to search for information on a different place to be able to build the project and run tests using gradle.
+Gradle was a required tool to build the project.
+The project specified commands for building the project using gradle as well as where to download gradle if you don’t have it on your local machine.

+Samza integrates with YARN for dependency management and running stream-processing as a managed service.
+Samza works with YARN to distribute resources and it also handles failures of individual instances and automatically restarts them.
+And scala is a programming language that combines an object oriented approach and functional programming into one high level programming language.

+The build as well as the tests conclude without any errors.

 ## Requirements affected by functionality being refactored